MatteoSaccardi/Budget-Baddie/README.md

   <img src="docs/logo.png" alt="BudgetBuddy Logo" width="180"/>
 </p>

-# 💰 BudgetBaddie
+# 💰 Budget Baddie

-**BudgetBaddie** is a simple, pythonic personal budget tracker that helps you manage your expenses, incomes, and recurring categories.
+**Budget Baddie** is a simple, pythonic personal budget tracker that helps you manage your expenses, incomes, and recurring categories.
 Visualize your spending and stay on top of your finances effortlessly!

 ---